How can I move my Tax Court trial date forward?

 Answer:

-You petition the court for a "continuance," meaning a postponement to a future date.
-This would be done through a Motion for Continuance.
+1.)
+To move your trial date forward, you need to petition the court for a "continuance," which is a request to postpone the trial to a later date.
+This is done through a Motion for Continuance.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.